Procedures, guidelines and reports

 Removal of nasal bone measurement

-From 26 March 2018, the nasal bone measurement will be removed from the risk algorithm for Down syndrome and other conditions.
-Nasal bone identification has only ever been an optional part of this screening, and has only been included in the risk algorithm if reported at the same time as the fetal nuchal translucency and crown rump length ultrasound measurements by radiology.
+From 26 March 2018, the nasal bone measurement was removed from the risk algorithm for Down syndrome and other conditions.
+Nasal bone identification was only ever an optional part of this screening, and was only included in the risk algorithm if reported at the same time as the fetal nuchal translucency and crown rump length ultrasound measurements by radiology.

-The NSU has decided to remove nasal bone identification from the risk algorithm for Down syndrome and other conditions based on advice from clinical and technical experts.
-This decision is supported by the DSOC Technical Working Group and radiology sector.
+The NSU decided to remove nasal bone identification from the risk algorithm for Down syndrome and other conditions based on advice from clinical and technical experts.
+This decision was supported by the DSOC Technical Working Group and radiology sector.

 In this section